 Leadership: Student leaders are those who are resourceful, good problem solvers, promoters of school activities, idea-contributors, dependable, and persons who exemplify positive attitudes about life.
 Leadership experiences can be drawn from school or community activities while working with or for others.

 Character: The student of good character upholds principles of morality and ethics, is cooperative, demonstrates high standards of honesty and reliability, shows courtesy, concern, and respect for others, and generally maintains a good and clean lifestyle.
-Students meet this requirement by maintaining a conduct grade of a B or higher.
+Students meet this requirement by maintaining a conduct grade of 86.5% or higher.